@CCCERAMICS INSTAGRAM

 This is a new shape: the Menhir.

 It feels strong yet elegant with its wide flat face and tall elongated side view.
-As with many of Caroline’s moulds, it can be cast both ways up, and it is surprising how different the shape feels in each iteration.
-Here are the first two Menhirs, which develop two themes that Caroline has explored in her past work: woven patterns and trompe l’oeil.
+As with many of my moulds, it can be cast both ways up, and it is surprising how different the shape feels in each iteration.
+Here are the first two pieces in the Menhir Collection, which develop two themes that I’ve explored in my past work: woven patterns and trompe l’oeil.

 03/01/2020